Lung Disease Claim Payouts: Compensation For Breathing Disorders Caused By Exposure To Harmful Dusts And Chemicals At Work

 It can be caused from exposure to harmful chemicals and dusts in the workplace, such as workers breathing in coal dust over many years in mines without proper ventilation.

-"Chronic bronchitis" is a long lasting inflammation of the bronchial passageways, which leads to coughing (the coughing brings up mucus), wheezing and shortness of breath.
+“Chronic bronchitis” is a lung disease with long lasting inflammation of the bronchial passageways, which leads to coughing (the coughing brings up mucus), wheezing and shortness of breath.

 “Pneumoconiosis” is a condition which results in scarring of the lungs (fibrosis).
 It tends to be an occupational or industrial disease caused from workers breathing in dust from minerals (such as coal or silica) or metals (such as beryllium or iron) over extended periods of time.